boyd109/boyd109.github.io/blog/co-op/co-op3.md

 Firstly he called me "John" which isn't "Jonathan" or "Jon" but I'll overlook that.
 I make mistakes in people's names sometimes.

 I'm not sure how much more general you can get.
 He only mentions my LinkedIn intership and then talks about his company.
 He mentions ex-Googlers and ex-Amazon employees and a fairly vague company description.
 It probably is a copy-and-pasted headhunt message but this shows the lack of depth into person research they sometimes do.
 If I asked what they liked about my internship at LinkedIn, or why they reached out to me, I'm not sure I'd get a well-thought out answer.
+They cannot tell my actual impact from just glancing briefly at my LinekdIn profile.

 ### Memorizing questions
 Sites like leetcode got popular by memorizing specific questions companies would ask.
 This always frustrated me because questions like "reversing a linked list" is really dumb but I got asked it 3-4 times.
 I've been asked "coin change" 4-5 times, "kth largest number" 5-6 times, "2d-islands" or some variant 3-4 times, etc.

 **I did not go out and attempt to memorize these questions**.
 There is a lack of creativity and curation of a question bank.
 Making questions that test problem solving skills, data-structures and algorithms, and making it the right difficulty is hard.
 A lot of companies ask textbook questions in interviews hoping to litmus test candidates on this, and feel pressured due to big tech companies following same procedures.
-(A few are moving away from this, but more on that later)
+(A few are moving away from this, but more on that later).

 If everyone is going out and memorizing questions on how to find cycles in linked lists, two sum, and largest contiguous subarray why should I ask this.
 I am just playing game of what do you know and what have your studied previously.